-The most simple ones include:
+The simplest ones include:

 - analgesics, such as paracetamol (for example Panadol, Panamax)

-- non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (for example Nurofen, Advil).
+- non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (for example Nurofen, Advil)

 Your doctor may prescribe other medicines to ease nerve pain.
 Some of these medicines are also used in other conditions.
 They include: